 Children who are waiting for adoptive homes may have one or more of the following characteristics:

-- may come from a specific ethnic, cultural or language background
+- May have specific ethnic, cultural or language backgrounds

-- may have behavioral, physical, medical or emotional needs
+- May have non-typical behavioral, physical, medical or emotional needs

 MAKE A COMMITMENT

 It is crucial that adoptive parents understand that adoption is a lifelong commitment.

 Successful adoptive families express their feelings and thoughts openly and clearly, which helps their adoptive children do the same.

 Successful adoptive parents are realistic about their child's strengths and limitations.

 ACCEPT THE EMOTIONAL ATTACHMENT CHILDREN MAY HAVE TO THEIR BIOLOGICAL PARENTS OR OTHER CARETAKERS